-4, 5 and 6 March 2013, the Polibienestar Institute of the University of Valencia (Spain) and the CVI (Instituto Valenciano of the isle) organized a three-day meeting GOUV'AIRNANCE project.
-The first day was an opportunity to share in a public meeting, bringing together more competent persons for air quality, from Valencia, Marseille (France), Tripoli (Lebanon) and Aqaba (Jordan).
+4, 5 and 6 March 2013, the Polibienestar Institute of the University of Valencia (Spain) and IVE (Instituto Valenciano of the isle) organized a three-day meeting GOUV'AIRNANCE project.
+The first day was an opportunity to share in a public meeting involving several persons competent in the field of air quality, from Valencia, Marseille (France), Tripoli (Lebanon) and Aqaba (Jordan).

-The next two days were spent at the meeting of the Steering Committee of GOUV'AIRNANCE project and helped to present the progress of the project in the areas concerned.Learn more
+The next two days were spent at the meeting of the Steering Committee of GOUV'AIRNANCE project and helped present the progress of the project in the territories concerned.Learn more

 The launch meeting GOUV'AIRNANCE project was held in Tripoli on 17, 18 and 19 April 2012.
 Organized by the Urban Community Al Fayhaa in collaboration with the Institute of the Mediterranean, this event marks the beginning of the project.Learn more